Closed! Open againt tomorrow at: 10:00

 The Andrée Expedition

-On July 11th 1897t he gas balloon Örnen took off from Danes Island, Spitsbergen, with Salomon August Andrée, Nils Strindberg and Knut Frænkel in the gondola.
-Their intention was to, as good as possible, geographically map the northern polar region by flying over the North Pole.
+On July 11, 1897, the gas balloon “Örnen” takes off from Danskön, Spitsbergen, with Salomon August Andrée, Nils Strindberg and Knut Frænkel in the gondola.
+Their intention is to map the northern polar region as far as possible by flying over the North Pole.
 A grand idea.
-Already, on July 14, the flight was canceled due to the weather and the real adventure begins; to survive in the Arctic.
-The expedition is illustrated in an exhibition on two floors: the preparations and the expedition itself.
-Images and animations from the landing and the ice walk are shown on large screens along with a large number of objects.
+Already on July 14, the flight is canceled due to weather conditions and the real adventure begins: surviving in the Arctic.

+At Grenna Museum, this fateful expedition is illustrated in an exhibition on two floors: the preparations and the expedition.
+Images and animations from the landing and ice walk are displayed on large screens along with a large number of objects.
 The cause of death still eludes us.
 In a three-dimensional experience (AR application), doctor and author Bea Uusma’s theories about what happened to the group during the last days on Kvitøya, Svalbard in 1897 are reproduced.

 Our Andrée collection